k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: end of game crash if killed by a lit thrown/scattered potion of oil before the potion could explode
 - Fix: accessing freed memory after charging causes a ring to explode
+- Tortles are not affected by turbulence whilst swimming